 Runny eggs are back on the menu and I couldn’t be happier about it

-As a lifelong fan of dippy eggs with soldiers, it was fantastic to hear that the Government has now issued new advice confirming that runny eggs are safe for everyone to eat, as long as you make sure you look for the British Lion mark.
+As a lifelong fan of dippy eggs with soldiers, it was fantastic to hear that the Government has now issued new advice confirming that runny eggs are safe for everyone to eat, as long as you make sure you look for the British Lion mark on the egg.

 Replacing the previous warning that vulnerable groups such as pregnant women and young children should only eat eggs when fully cooked, the guidance follows a year-long risk assessment by the Food Standards Agency – the absolute authority on what we should and should not eat.